 Agglomerative Clustering Example in Python

-A hierarchical type of clustering applies either "top-down" or "bottom-up" method for clustering observation data.
-Agglomerative is a hierarchical clustering method that applies the "bottom-up" approach to group the elements in a dataset.
-In this method, each element starts its own cluster and progressively merges with other clusters according to certain criteria.
+Agglomerative Clustering is a hierarchical clustering technique used in Python to group similar data points into clusters.
+Hierarchical clustering can apply either a 'top-down' or 'bottom-up' approach to cluster observational data.
+Agglomerative is a hierarchical clustering method that utilizes the 'bottom-up' approach to group elements in a dataset.
+In this method, each element initially forms its own cluster and gradually merges with other clusters based on specific criteria.

-A scikit-learn provides the AgglomerativeClustering class to implement the agglomerative clustering method.
-In this tutorial, we'll learn how to cluster data with the AgglomerativeClustering method in Python.
-The tutorial covers:
+Scikit-learn provides the AgglomerativeClustering class to implement the agglomerative clustering method.
+In this tutorial, we will explore how to cluster data using the AgglomerativeClustering method in Python.
+The tutorial covers the following topics:

 1. Preparing the data